Some doctors refer to this as an abdominal delivery.

 - The baby is too large to travel through the cervix.

-- The mother has a contagious virus, such as herpes and HIV.
+- The mother has a contagious virus, such as herpes or HIV, that a vaginal birth would transmit to the infant.

 - The mother has a uterine condition or a fibroid obstructing the cervix.

-- The mother has previously given birth via cesarean delivery.
+- The mother has previously given birth via C-section.

-A cesarean might also be elective, and is often chosen for a complex range of reasons, according to a 2017 study, including the following:
+A cesarean might also occur by maternal choice.
+A person might choose CDMR for a complex range of reasons, according to a 2017 study, such as:

-- fear of pain during childbirth or anxiety about vaginal delivery
+- a fear of pain during childbirth or anxiety about vaginal delivery

 - previous experience